 Process Technologies for Helium Recovery from Natural Gas: A Review

-This article reviews conventional processes used for recovery of helium from natural gas and examines the potential of emerging technologies for more efficient helium production processes, with main focus on Southern Africa’s new helium rich gas reserves.
+In this article EPCM reviews the Process of Helium Recovery from Natural Gas, conventional processes used for recovery of helium from natural gas and examines the potential of emerging technologies for more efficient helium production processes, with the main focus on Southern Africa’s new helium-rich gas reserves.

 As can be seen, nearly 71% of global helium production plants are accounted for by the United States, followed by Algeria, Qatar, Poland and Russia.
 Currently, 21 nuclear power plants (mostly in Asia) with 150 reactors are under construction which will also require enormous amounts of helium for cooling systems in the near future.
 (Rufford et al, 2014) It is clear that current production plant capacities fail to meet the projected demands, leading to constant yearly increases in helium prices (illustrated in Figure 1).

 Recently, two valuable helium-rich natural gas resources have been discovered in Southern Africa, in which South Africa’s Virginia gas field illustrated up to 4 % helium and Tanzania’s Craton basin in Rukwa province, shown samples containing up to 10 % helium.
 Table 2 provides a range of compositions of helium-rich gas from various global natural gas fields.

 Table 1: List of Global Helium Extraction Plants (West, 2009)

 Figure 1: Helium price comparison with other natural resources (USGS, World Bank)

 Table 2: Composition of helium-rich natural gas fields (Häussinger et al, 2005)